Western Australian Herbarium

-The Western Australian Herbarium is the State Herbarium in Perth, Western Australia.
+The Western Australian Herbarium is the state Herbarium, situated in Perth, the capital of Western Australia.
+It houses a collection of more than 845,000 dried specimens of plants, algae, bryophytes (mosses, liverworts and hornworts), lichens, fungi and slime moulds gathered from 1770 to today throughout Western Australia and from across the globe.

-It is part of the State government's Department of Parks and Wildlife, and has responsibility for the description and documentation of the flora of Western Australia.
+It is part of the Government of Western Australia's Department of Biodiversity, Conservation and Attractions, and has responsibility for the description and documentation of the flora of Western Australia.
 It has the Index Herbariorum code of PERTH.